These functions are used to prepare image URLs and files for input to the

 )

-#> The first image is the logo for the R programming language, featuring a
+#> The first image is the logo of the R programming language, featuring a

 #>

-#> red silhouette of a baseball player swinging a bat, with "httr2" written
+#> silhouette of a baseball player swinging a bat on a dark blue

 plot(waiting ~ eruptions, data = faithful)